-The iDiet was developed by Susan B. Roberts, PhD, Professor of Nutrition and Professor of Psychiatry at Tufts University and author of more than 200 research studies on nutrition and weight management, and recipient of the prestigious W.O Atwater Lectureship, which recognizes the recipient as providing outstanding contributions to the field of nutrition.
+The iDiet was developed by Susan B. Roberts, PhD, Professor of Nutrition and Professor of Psychiatry at Tufts University, author of more than 200 research studies on nutrition and weight management, and recipient of the prestigious W.O Atwater Lectureship, which recognizes the recipient as providing outstanding contributions to the field of nutrition.

 Dr. Roberts is also a self-described “foodie.”
 She trained as a chef in England and has created more than 100 special iDiet recipes that are delicious and easy to follow.
 As a working mother, Dr. Roberts knows that complicated food is not what busy families need.
 So she’s combined her expertise in science and cooking to create special iDiet menus and a new way of eating that leads to sustainable weight loss and lifelong enjoyment of good, healthy food.